Kazetani-Creature/SleekySnip/README.md

 SleekySnip is a simple example project that targets Windows 10 and later using .NET 8 and WinUI.

+The repository includes a low level keyboard listener service (`llsvc.keyboardlistener`) used for capturing global hotkeys.
+The preference pane starts this listener at launch and lets you configure hotkeys for screen, window, and region capture.

 ## Prerequisites

 - **Windows 10 or later** – this project requires the Windows 10 SDK and features available on Windows 10 and newer.